 The tile pattern is selected early in the observing strategy selection process - in the SADT.
 This is necessary because the SADT must search and select AO and AG reference stars, and to do that it needs to know the tile pattern.
-NOTA BENE : If the tile pattern is changed after importing the SADT produced xml file, then wrong AO/AG reference stars will be passed over to the TCS leading to problems during the execution.
-Unfortunately, the xml file is stripped, and the attached PAF files contain no info about the tile pattern (which is pasted from xml directly into the Name of tile pattern parameter when uploading the xml file).
-Therefore, there is no safety check mechanism to verify the consistency between the SADT tile pattern adter importing the SADT xml file.
-Similarly the jitter box size or the jitter scale multiplier can be only modified by small factors, without risking that the guide and wave front sensor stars will fall off the respective detectors.
-(Please note: Copying the observation descriptions in P2PP from OB to OB may cause inconsistent OBs for the same reasons).
+NOTA BENE: If the tile pattern is changed after importing the SADT produced xml file, then wrong AO/AG reference stars will be passed over to the TCS leading to the failure of the execution.